 Vintage is luxurious and adds a touch of elegance to any dinner party.

-To keep your room cosy in the winter months, good insulation is crucial.
+Good insulation is crucial for keeping your room cosy in the winter months.
 As heat rises, it is important to consider the construction material of your conservatory roof and replace if necessary.
-Modern glass roofs keep conservatories warm in the winter and cool in the summer, and look stunning.
+Modern glass roofs keep conservatories warm in the winter and cool in the summer, plus, they look stunning.
 You could consider installing a tiled roof, similar to that of your house.